 The 'Manage Filters' grid contains six columns, including filter names, codes, types, their general status, status in search, and position.
-The grid allows filtering and sorting filters by the above attributes.
-Also, you can perform mass actions with the selected filters.
+In the grid, you can sort filters by the above attribute and perform mass actions with the selected filters.
 This way, you can change the filter status and status in search or synchronize the selected filters.

 The 'Edit Filter' page contains the two sections: 'General Settings' and 'Categories'.

 You can always find the latest version of the software, full documentation, demos, screenshots, and reviews on http://ecommerce.aheadworks.com